Top header photo

 Ansco Vision Mini-MAF (Motorized Auto Flash) (1999 to 2003-04)

-For many years, I used my first and only camera for train picture-taking, an Ansco Vision Mini-MAF that had no additional lenses or attachments.
+In the early years, I used my first and only camera for train picture-taking, an Ansco Vision Mini-MAF that had no additional lenses or attachments.
 Almost all photos posted on the site before May 2003 were taken with this camera, which was a childhood Christmas present from 1993.
-Although picture quality was about on par with a disposable camera, it survived many hardships and was very simple to use.
+Although picture quality was poor (about on par with a disposable camera) it survived many hardships and was very simple to use.

 Chinon Genesis GS-7 Reflex Zoom (2003-05-03 to 2007-10)